 7. Re-side Your Home

 New siding is the ultimate exterior home renovation, and one that pays off for decades.
 Your home will be well protected from the elements and look like a million bucks from the curb.
-Plus, re-siding your home with fiber cement siding provides the #1 return on investment of any major exterior remodeling projects, making it a better investment for your home.1 Additionally, 91% of builders agree fiber cement siding increases a home's appraisal value.2
+Plus, re-siding with fiber cement siding is one of the top ways to increase your home’s re-sale value*.1 Additionally, 91% of builders agree fiber cement siding increases a home's appraisal value.2

 What to consider: Read our re-side guide to get a comprehensive take on what to consider as you start your re-side project.
 Timing, options, benefits, and contractor guidelines are the biggest issues to carefully review before you make a decision.